 We chose the UK as a reasonable location for GDPR enforcement, and will reassess in 2019 before Brexit takes effect.
 The UK is hoping for a unique status under GDPR and are working towards it.
 For the time being the UK has declared it will be GDPR compliant and its new data protection bill is in line with GDPR.

-Our compliance, data protection, and information security teams all worked to prepare our services for GDPR.
-We reviewed our data processing activities, and made any changes that was needed in advance of the GDPR effective date.
+Our compliance, data protection, and information security teams are working to prepare our services for GDPR.
+We reviewed our data processing activities, and are making any changes that are needed in advance of the GDPR effective date.

 Like the Data Protection Directive that is presently in effect, GDPR includes provisions on international data transfer mechanisms.
 In order to comply with these provisions we have certified under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks, a mechanism that had been approved for cross border transfer of personal data under the Directive and expected to apply under GDPR as well.

-We have also worked with legal counsel to create a standard Data Processing Addendum (DPA), as required under GDPR.
+We have also worked with legal counsel to create a standard Data Processing Addendum (DPA), which meets with GDPR requirements for agreements between Data Controllers (you) and Data Processors (us).
 This outlines in detail our current security practices.
 To receive and sign a copy of our DPA, please visit the Data Processing Addendum tab on this page.

 We are working with our customers to answer any questions and address any concerns regarding how we protect their personal data and gearing up for GDPR.
 If you have any questions, please don't hesitate to contact us at email@example.com.